“Delightful reading from an author. He clearly understands the subject, the aim of the book, as well as the reader’s needs.”

 - the use of tables and diagrams to aid understanding of complicated topics;

-- a friendly two-color text design that complements Martin Dixon’s comprehensible and engaging writing.
+- a friendly two-colour text design that complements Martin Dixon’s comprehensible and engaging writing.

-This textbook includes a discussion of the most recent case law such as Halifax v Popeck, Thompson v Foy and Thorner v Majors.
-Modern Land Law is one of the most current as well as reliable textbooks available on land law today.
+This textbook includes discussing the most recent case law, such as Halifax v Popeck, Thompson v Foy and Thorner v Majors.
+Modern Land Law is one of the most current and reliable textbooks available on land law today.

 However, while these concepts and the feudal origins of land law should not, and cannot, be ignored.
 We must remember that we are about to examine a system of law that is alive and well in the twenty-first century.